mrquantumoff/quadrant/README.md

 </div>

 > [!TIP]
->
-> # If you're setting a modpack after you deleted the one that you selected, you might have to remove the mods folder

-> [!TIP]
 > ## If some of the app's functionality doesn't work properly on Windows, try enabling developer mode in the system settings and/or reinstalling the app from microsoft store.
 >